qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 co-processor for many computing tasks including gaming, physics simulation and graphics to mention a few.

-While floating operations co-processors eventually became integrated into the CPU, other co-processors such as GPU remains stand-alone units today.
+While floating point operation co-processors eventually became integrated into the CPU, other co-processors such as GPU remains stand-alone units today.
 On a high-level, the use of a GPU for simulation roughly follows this diagram: